-When you work with large data sheets it’s hard to identify the blank cells from it.
-So the best way is to highlight them by applying a cell color.
+When you work with large data sheets it’s hard to identify the blank cells.
+So, the best way is to highlight them by applying a cell color.

-- First of all, select all the data from the worksheet using the shortcut key Ctrl + A.
+- First, select all the data from the worksheet using the shortcut key Ctrl + A.

-- At this point, you have all the blank cell selected and now apply a cell color using font settings.
+- At this point, you have all the blank cells selected and now apply a cell color using font settings.

 In Excel, we can apply custom formatting and in custom formatting, there is an option to use font colors (limited but useful).

-- First of all, select the cells where you want to apply this format.
+- First, select the cells where you want to apply this format.

-- After that open format option using keyboard shortcut Ctrl + 1 and go to “Custom” category and the custom format in the input dialog box.
+- After that open the format option using the keyboard shortcut Ctrl + 1 and go to the “Custom” category and the custom format in the input dialogue box.

 - In the end, click OK.

-- It opens a “Save As” dialog box, name your theme and save it.
+- Go to the Page Layout Tab ➜ Themes ➜ Save Current Theme.
+It opens a “Save As” dialogue box, names your theme, and saves it.

 - And now, every time you need just one click to change any worksheet style to your custom style.